LyleKilson/social-network-api/README.md

 ## Running the Application

 Enter `npm start` into the CLI in the root directory.
-Then open up insomnia c
+Next, open Isomnia and test the API endpoints on local port 3001.

 ## Contibutions